wangenau/variational_mesh/docs/tutorial.rst

    >>> mesh = dft.Grids(mol)
    >>> mesh.prune = None

-Changing the attribute ``verbose`` will also change the amount of output of the :func:`var_mesh` function, with the maximum output at level ``5``.
-Also, the error threshold can be changed as well.
+Changing the attribute ``verbose`` will change the amount of output of the :func:`var_mesh` function, with the maximum output at level ``5``.
+The error threshold can be changed as well.

 .. code-block:: python